 Yes!
 Our accessible entry is on the west side of the building.
 We have an elevator to allow access to all floor levels.
 If you need special seating or need any other accommodations, please let someone in the church office know or talk with an usher Sunday morning.
 We can also accommodate your children’s special needs for Sunday School, etc. — just let us know how we can provide the best learning and most nurturing environment.

 Is childcare available?

 Yes!
 On Sunday mornings, the Nursery (Room 206, upstairs just down the hall from the Sanctuary) is available for infants and toddlers.
 (Note: children are always welcome to attend worship services.)
-Childcare is also available Wednesday evenings during the school year, for small groups, committee meetings, and for a variety of other gatherings.
 Childcare is free and always staffed by people who have successfully completed the United Methodist’s Protection Policy Training.

 Are you going to ask for an offering from me?

 We do pass an offering plate during worship, bringing our gifts to serve God.
 No one is ever expected or dictated to give, as this is a very personal decision.
 God’s Word teaches that our offerings should reflect our belief that all we have is God’s gift to us — it teaches us that with our offerings we worship and honor God.
 These offerings give us the opportunity to not only show love to Christ, but also to support the work of our congregation as we bring the Good News of Christ’s love to more people.
 If you have questions about this, you are welcome to talk with one of the pastors or our business administrator.